elcodi/bamboo/README.md

 All the files are organized by type, because some templates are required and other are totally up to you, the initial organization is just a proposal.

 ### Email
-Here you can find the emails send by the store, so you are able to personalize them as you want.
+Here you can find the emails sent by the store, so you are able to personalize them as you want.
 All templates inside this folder are required.

 ### Layout
-This files are called from other templates, so if you change the call from the other templates you can modify this as you want... except with one thing.
+This files is called from other templates, so if you change the call from the other templates you can modify this as you want... except with one thing.
 You Layout must start {% extends '::_base.html.twig' %} and include the following blocks.

 > #### {% block head_style %}
 > This blocks is in the head of the page, the idea is to include here all the css or stuff you need to define inside the <head>